Plants - Animals

 The trail starts at the south end of the pond and runs east off the blue trail.
 A short distance into the trees, you'll come across a little stream with the most bizarre "bridge" over it.
 It was built in 2006 (give or take a year or two), largely out of the huge logs that are used in the Quinte's Conservation's dams.
 Why it was built I have no idea.
 Walk to the right of it; it's definitely safer than walking on it, even though it's very sturdy.

 The trail then winds up and northward, cutting back in the direction of the parking lot.
 It passes through a slightly wet area before coming to a second stream.
-Authorities have ripped the bridge from this area, which makes it less safe than it was before.
+Authorities have ripped the bridge from this area, which makes it less safe.
 Some rocks have been placed to make the crossing a bit easier, but in winter, it's like a mini glacier: very slippy, but also very beautiful, with water gurgling beneath the ice.
 Take care.

 As you exit the wet bit, if the water is running, listen for the stream cascading down the hill to your left; it's worth a short side trip to catch this sight.
 Very beautiful.
 When the water is running, there's a fantastic waterfall at the top of the hill

-Keep the high hill to your left and curve around the boggy bit to your right where you'll pick up the trail more clearly again.
+Back to the trail: keep the high hill to your left and curve around the boggy bit to your right where you'll pick up the trail more clearly again.
 It's boggy here too, but not too bad.
-Walk around a large fallen tree that is blocking the trail (2014).
-There are a couple of planks that will get you through the worst bits.
 Shortly after this, you'll run into a line of cedars that signals the end of the path as it exits at the green trail just before the scout field on the left.

 This little falls is technically off Vanderwater park property; in 2012 red slashes